Buytition/pub_docs/FEATURES.md

 ### Vehicle Dealer Info Reader API

 ReplyBot Dealer Info Reader API is a service that automatically extracts vehicle dealer information from email or HTML documents.
+This service automatically lookup email sender among merchant database using either sender email address or email content or both.
+If a match is found, this service returns the matched merchant information, as of now, the supported merchants are US vehicle dealers.

 Use cases

-* **Automatically identify email senders** Extract structured sender data from email messages and categorize emails by senders.
+* **Email sender lookup among a merchant database** Extract structured sender data from email messages and categorize emails by senders.
-* **Automatically classify emails based on senders**: ReplyBot Dealer Info Reader API can automatically identify emails sent from vehicle dealers in US and also automatically identifies exact dealer who send the email, this capability allows a webmail provider to automatically categorize emails sent from vehicle dealers from the rest of emails.
+* **Automatically classify emails based on matched merchants**: ReplyBot Dealer Info Reader API can automatically identify emails sent from vehicle dealers in US and also automatically identifies exact dealer who send the email, this capability allows a webmail provider to automatically categorize emails sent from vehicle dealers from the rest of emails.

 API specs